 The Doro Phoneasy 626 is the latest successor to the Doro 410.
 This is an easy-to-use phone with large buttons. it is also available in two colors.
 If you're interested in the red version, you may want to consider the Jitterbug phone as well.

-The Doro 826 is an easy to use smartphone designed for seniors.
-This means that it comes with a separate easy to use interface similar to the Jitterbug smartphone.
+The Doro 826 is an easy to use Android smartphone designed for seniors.
+This means that it comes with a separate easy to use interface similar to that of the Jitterbug smartphone.

 The 826 has a 5 inch screen with 8MP/2MP rear and front cameras.
 It is a 4G LTE phone for fast data access though you need to have the plan to match.
 If you're mostly on Wi-Fi, this feature is not as important.

 Like the other Doro phone, this has an emergency call button that you can access without going through the phone menu.